How to Run Android Apps on iPhone Without Jailbreak

 - Separate accounts: Use distinct accounts for testing and personal life.
 Never hand your main Apple ID to a random signer.

 - APK provenance: Verify hashes and stick to reputable stores.
-Security pitfalls are detailed in security risks of emulator apps on iOS.
+Security pitfalls are detailed in security risks of Android emulators on iOS.

 - Backups: Export save data or configs to cloud storage weekly, especially if you rely on signed IPAs that may expire.

-- Policy awareness: Confirm the App Store rules summarized in does Apple allow emulators on iPhone? full policy breakdown.
+- Policy awareness: Confirm the App Store rules summarized in does Apple allow Android emulators on iPhone.

 - Network posture: Avoid public Wi-Fi without a trusted VPN.
 If a VPN adds latency, try split tunneling for emulator traffic only.